Louis Diercxsens

-Louis Diercxsens (28 September 1898 - 21 April 1992) was a Belgian field hockey player who competed in the 1920 Summer Olympics and in the 1928 Summer Olympics.
-In 1920 he was a member of the Belgian field hockey team, which won the bronze medal.
+Louis Jean Marie Corneille Diercxsens (28 September 1898 - 21 April 1992) was a Belgian field hockey player who competed in the 1920 Summer Olympics and in the 1928 Summer Olympics.
+In 1920, he was a member of the Belgian field hockey team, which won the bronze medal.

-Eight years later he finished fourth with the Belgian team at the 1928 Olympic tournament.
-He played all five matches as forward and scored four goals.
+Eight years later, he finished fourth with the Belgian team at the 1928 Olympic tournament.
+He played all five matches as a forward and scored four goals.